What are the alternatives for an LMS?

 - Lack of human interaction or personalized communication can hinder the training.

 - LMS platforms fail to reinforce the tasks throughout the course.
 Each lesson is separate from one another where each task should be reinforced throughout the entire training.
+Initial LMS’s do not create a narrative for the training program.

 Inadequate Tracking And Reporting Features

-- This LMS pitfall effects online learners and e-Learning pros, alike.
+- This LMS pitfall affects online learners and e-Learning pros, alike.
 Online learners aren't able to track their own progress and identify personal gaps, while eLearning professionals can't gauge their effectiveness in their course design or monitor the online learner’s performance.

 - As a result, inadequate reporting and tracking features have a negative impact on every aspect of the eLearning experience.
 Nobody gets the measurable data they need to make meaningful changes or pinpoint training pain points.

 - It is difficult for each student to set their own, clear goals when the course is not unique to them.
+If participants feel the online course is very generic - it may create a lack of interest.

-Solving the Flaws of LMS
+Solving the Flaws of LMS's

 How myQuest can Help Make Your LMS More Interactive